[-[[caption-width-right:350:...try not to picture how this scene ends...]]-]

 ** Buñuel is the man with [[EyeScream the razor]].

-* EyeScream: The opening scene is one of the oldest and most infamous cinematic examples. [[spoiler:They used a dead donkey's head and heavy lighting to try obscure the hairs on the face]].
+* EyeScream: The opening scene is one of the oldest and most infamous cinematic examples. [[spoiler:They used a dead calf's head and heavy lighting to try obscure the hairs on the face]].

 * NonAppearingTitle: There is no dog seen in the entire movie.
 Especially not from Andalusia!

-* WipeThatSmileOffYourFace: Someone's mouth disappears.
+* WipeThatSmileOffYourFace: Someone's mouth disappears, soon to be replaced with armpit hair.
 It makes about as much sense as anything else in this movie.